 We found a furnished basement apartment in Ogden for \$50 per month at 2044 Madison Avenue.
 It was three or four blocks from Gail and Carma on Adams Avenue.
 Our landlord was a widow who decided to rent the basement apartment after her husband passed away.

 The quirky thing about the apartment was that the toilet was in a closet on the left side of the kitchen and the shower was in a closet on the right side of the kitchen.
 We didn't care and were happy with our first apartment.
 We were newly married and enrolled in college just a little over three months after getting discharged from the Air Force.
 It had been a whirlwind.

-We went shopping at Skaggs to buy the many things needed to set up housekeeping.
+We went shopping at Skaggs downtown to buy the many things needed to set up housekeeping.
 It was fun doing it together and we made several trips as we always needed something.
+The clerks soon noticed we were newlyweds setting up house keeping and were very helpful.